Saving money for a holiday

-This means you may be able to make a claim if the airline or holiday company goes bust or the holiday isn’t as described.
-But you may already have similar protection if your holiday is covered by ATOL.
+This means you might be able to make a claim if the airline or holiday company goes bust or the holiday isn’t as described.
+But you might already have similar protection if your holiday is covered by ATOL.

 Paying by credit is only a good idea if you pay off your bill quickly and in full with the cash you’ve already saved up.
 Otherwise, you could be paying hundreds of pounds extra in interest.
 Some travel firms also charge you a fee for using a credit card to pay for your holiday.

 This chart shows how a £1,700 family holiday could cost you over £300 extra if you pay by credit card but don’t pay in full when your next statement arrives.

 If you’d rather have £300 to spend on your holiday, follow our steps to a better deal.